convissor/login-security-solution/readme.txt

 * [Simple Login Lockdown](http://wordpress.org/extend/plugins/simple-login-lockdown/)

-= Compatability with Other Plugins =
+= Compatibility with Other Plugins =

 Some plugins provide similar functionality.
 These overlaps can lead to conflicts during program execution.
 Please read the FAQ!